Dane-Powers/Dane-Powers/README.md

 - 👀 I’m interested in mathematics, its ubiquity and its wide range of applications.
 - 🌱 I’m currently learning to code to aid my love for the application of mathematics.
 - 💞️ I’m looking to collaborate on projects that seek to solve complex problems, especially ones that could lead to innovation and great, positive change.
+- 📫 Reach out to me by email at dane.powers@mail.com
+- 😄 Pronouns: he/him
+- ⚡ Fun fact: Numerous phenomena, ranging from music composition and theory to how peoples opinions shift and spread, can be expounded through mathematical frameworks.